 For international students seeking advice regarding tenancy, university fees, employment and visa conditions during COVID-19, there are multiple legal support options in NSW.

 The International Student Legal Service NSW gives international students free legal advice provided by Redfern Legal Centre.
 During COVID-19, this confidential assistance will be supplied through phone and online appointments, and covers issues such as fines, debt, car accidents, housing problems, discrimination, employment, domestic violence, university complaints, family law and students visas.
-Enquiries can be made via the free Check-In app, or, if you need help accessing an online form, call Law Access on 1300 888 529.
+Enquiries can be made for free via the Redfern Legal Centre website, or, if you need help accessing an online form, call Law Access on 1300 888 529.
 Contact TIS National (131 450) for interpreting assistance.

 In partnership with Legal Aid NSW and LawAccess NSW, the NSW Government has launched a free legal help service for people facing legal issues under the COVID-19 public health laws.
 International students are also eligible to use these services.
 Phone 1300 888 529 for further information, or visit the Legal Aid NSW website.